-- AKG C214 (link to check the price on Amazon): The C214 is the cost-effective version of the C414.
-It’s an electret microphone with fewer switchable options, but has many of the same specs at the high-end C414.
+- AKG C 214: The C 214 is the cost-effective version of the C 414.
+It's an electret microphone with fewer switchable options but has many of the same specs as the high-end C 414.

-- Neumann KM184 (link to check the price of a pair on Amazon): These small diaphragm condenser are top-of-the-line overhead microphones.
-Those who love 184’s as overheads really love them, including me!
-A pair of well positioned overhead KM184’s will capture a drum kit’s sound accurately with a a bit of extra edge.
+- Neumann KM 184 (link to check the price of a pair on Amazon): These small-diaphragm condensers are top-of-the-line overhead microphones.
+Those who love 184's as overheads really love them, including me!
+A pair of well-positioned overhead KM 184's will capture a drum kit's sound accurately with a bit of extra edge.

 Because drum overheads are such critical microphones in capturing drum kits, I wouldn't advise cutting corners.
 Although more expensive doesn't necessarily mean better, it often does in the case of overheads.